 Garden of Remembrance

-The Garden of Remembrance was inaugurated by the President Eamon de Valera in 1966 to commemorate the 50 years anniversary of the Easter Rising.
+The Garden of Remembrance was inaugurated by President Eamon de Valera in 1966 to commemorate the 50 year anniversary of the Easter Rising.

 Garden of Remembrance is a small park established to commemorate all men and women who died for the cause of Irish freedom.